SNodeC/snode.c/README.md

 ## Transport Layer

-Currently only connection-oriented protocols (SOCK_STREAM) for all supported network layer protocols are supported (for IPv4 and IPv6 this means TCP).
+Currently only connection-oriented protocols (SOCK_STREAM) for all supported network layer protocols are implemented (for IPv4 and IPv6 this means TCP).

 -   Every transport layer protocol provides a common base API which makes it very easy to create servers and clients for all different network layers supported.
 -   New application protocols can be connected to the transport layer very easily by just implementing a SocketFactory and a SocketContext class.
--   Transparently offers SSL/TLS encryption provided by OpenSSL for each supportet network protocol and thus, also for all application level protocols.
+-   Transparently offers SSL/TLS encryption provided by OpenSSL for each supportet transport layer protocol and thus, also for all application level protocols.
     -   Support of X.509 certificates.
     -   Server Name Indication (SNI) is supported (useful for e.g. virtual (web) servers).

 ## Application Layer

-In-framework support currently exist for the application level protocols
+In-framework server and client support currently exist for the application level protocols

 -   HTTP/1.1
 -   WebSocket version 13
 -   MQTT version 3.1.1 (version 5.0 is in preparation)
 -   MQTT via WebSockets
 -   High-Level Web API layer with JSON support very similar to the API of node.js/express.

+As said above in the transport layer section, SSL/TLS encryption is provided for all of these application layer protocols.

 # Example Applications